-- Clean water shall be confined to a clean water system, away from any dirty area by constructing the necessary works to divert clean water away from any dirty area - Any water system at the operations, activities or processes shall be designed, constructed, maintained and operated so that it is not likely to spill into any dirty water system more than once in 50 years. - Stormwater leaving the Medupi premises shall not be contaminated by any substance, whether such substance is a solid, liquid, vapour or gas or a combination thereof which is produced, used, stored, dumped or spilled on the premises. - A stormwater monitoring programme will be established on-site by Eskom Enterprise Division to monitor the volume and quality of any stormwater leaving areas where it could come in contact with any contaminants or pollutants associated with the activities of the construction site.
-This will be done on a monthly basis during rainy season throughout the construction period. - All run-off water (stormwater) arising as a result of precipitation on dirty areas, or as a result of operational activities, will be considered as water containing waste, and will be contained within the dirty water system - Uncontaminated water will not be used to dilute water containing waste, but will be diverted to and discharged into the nearest stormwater channel.
+- Clean water shall be confined to a clean water system, away from any dirty area by constructing the necessary works to divert clean water away from any dirty area - Any water system at the operations, activities or processes shall be designed, constructed, maintained and operated so that it is not likely to spill into any dirty water system more than once in 50 years. - Stormwater leaving the Medupi premises shall not be contaminated by any substance, whether such substance is a solid, liquid, vapour or gas or a combination thereof which is produced, used, stored, dumped or spilled on the premises. - The storm water management section will becomes practical once operational phase is achieved.
+It is currently not practical due to forever changing construction activities.
+However, Eskom commits to ensure that no storm water leaves the construction sites.
+Currently, all storm water runoff is captured in the clean and dirty storm water systems, and only released if confirmed not to be contaminated.
+On isolated occasions, the storm water has been used to supplement dust suppression water.

+- All run-off water (stormwater) arising as a result of precipitation on dirty areas, or as a result of operational activities, will be considered as water containing waste, and will be contained within the dirty water system - Uncontaminated water will not be used to dilute water containing waste, but will be diverted to and discharged into the nearest stormwater channel.
 Please refer to Appendix I for the Medupi stormwater layout.

 Element Management Plan Controls Adequate measures will be put into place to control surface water flows across and around all construction sites.
-The quantity of uncontaminated stormwater entering cleared areas will be minimised by appropriate site design and by installation of control structures and drains which direct such flows away from cleared areas and slopes to stable (vegetated) areas or effective treatment installations. • Site drainage lines will be identified and control measures installed to handle predicted stormwater and sediment loads

-• generated in the mini catchment.
-The extent of continuous slopes in zones where flowing water is anticipated will be minimised by appropriate design and the installation of control structures • The velocity of stormwater flows and associated scouring across construction sites will be controlled though the installation of geotextiles , rock- or other structures.
+The quantity of uncontaminated stormwater entering cleared areas will be minimised by appropriate site design and by installation of control structures and drains which direct such flows away from cleared areas and slopes to stable (vegetated) areas or effective treatment installations.
+Site drainage lines will be identified and control measures installed to handle predicted stormwater and sediment loads generated in the mini catchment.
+The extent of continuous slopes in zones where flowing water is anticipated will be minimised by appropriate design and the installation of control structures.
+The velocity of stormwater flows and associated scouring across construction sites will be controlled though the installation of geo-textiles, rock- or other structures.

-4.16.5.
+4.15.5.
 Environmental Specification: Waste Water

-Element Management Plan Controls A waste/foul water management system shall be designed by CED Engineering and approved by the Site Manager.
+Element Management Plan Controls A waste/foul water management system shall be designed by CED Engineering and approved by the Site Director.
 If the design and operating regime allow for it, all water discharged from the works including effluent from sewage treatment, wash water and stormwater from workshops and refuelling areas, as well as all runoff from areas with pollution potential will comply with national effluent standards.
-Plan the layout of wash areas, batching areas and workshops with the following guidelines in mind: Optimise the layout to minimise disturbance to the environment and to neighbours Concrete slabs must slope towards a conservancy tank so that run-off water can be collected.
+Plan the layout of wash areas, batching areas and workshops with the following guidelines in mind:

+- Optimise the layout to minimise disturbance to the environment and to neighbours - Concrete slabs must slope towards a conservancy tank so that run-off water can be collected.
 These tanks must be emptied, at least once a week or when they are 60% full

-4.17.
+4.16.
 Soil Management

-4.17.1.
+4.16.1.
 Environmental Specification: Handling of Topsoil